MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-add-users.md

 To complete this article, you need:

-- **A Dynamics 365 Remote Assist subscription (trial or paid)**, this enables you to assign licenses to the intended set of Remote Assist users.
+- **A Dynamics 365 Remote Assist subscription**, this enables you to assign licenses to the intended set of Remote Assist users.
 - **Ability to manage user licenses in Microsoft Admin Center**.
 To manage user licenses, you need to have an admin role for the Microsoft Admin Center.
 - **Admin access to the environment Remote Assist is installed in**.
 You will be managing security roles for users in the environment.
 A system administrator role is required in the environment you are managing.